The 5 flood danger levels and recommended behaviour

 Effects

-• Lakes: The lake level is below danger threshold 1.
+• Lakes: The water level is within the usual range.

 Danger level 2: Moderate danger